-The Australian Kelpie breed comes from the imported Scottish collie breeds used for stock work in the early 19th Century.
-There is much mystery surrounding how the breed developed over the years.
+The Australian Kelpie breed comes from a line of imported Scottish collie breeds used for stock work in the early 19th Century.
+But even so, there is still much mystery surrounding how this breed developed in Australia over the years.

-They are partly developed from the dingo but not much else is clear about the other breeds used to develop this amazing workaholic.
+They were partly developed from the native Australian Dingos but not much else is clear about some of the other breeds used to develop this amazing workaholic.
 Today, they’re some of the top herding dogs that’s been exported all over the world to herd sheep, cattle and goats.

 However, herding isn’t all they do.
-There are two types of kelpies in Australia: working and show lines.
-The kelpies shown in the conformation ring are generally shorter and stockier than the working-line Kelpies.
+There are two types of Kelpies in Australia: working and show lines.
+The Kelpies shown in the conformation ring are generally a bit shorter and stockier than the working-line Kelpies.
 A leaner frame is typically better for work.

-Kelpies are a medium-sized dog with three different coat types: smooth, rough, and short.
-It comes in a variety of colors including chocolate, red and tan, black and tan, smoke blue, fawn and black.
+These dogs are a medium-sized dog breed with 3 different types of coats: smooth, rough, and short.
+In addition, Kelpies can come in a variety of colors including chocolate, red and tan, black and tan, smoke blue, fawn and black.

 Australian Kelpie Temperament

-The working kelpies are easy to train and efficient for working all types of domestic stock.
-They are well known for jumping on the backs of sheep when working them in the yards to keep them moving.
-They are a versatile dog and can work all day on the farm.
-You can then take them to a sheepdog trial to compete and work all types of animals including ducks.
+The working Kelpies are easy to train and efficient for working all types of domestic stock.
+Oddly enough, Kelpies are well known for jumping on the backs of sheep when working them on the field.
+In fact, it’s the Kelpie’s unique method of keeping them moving.

 4. Australian Silky Terrier